psujit/React-redux-for-dummies/OnboardingToReactRedux.md

 I am a big company and you are a freelancer.
 I outsource certain smaller tasks that I do not want to do.

 #### Day 1:
 I want a component generates(just generate.
-Not send) a welcome email for Mr. John Doe.
+Not send.) a welcome email for Mr. John Doe.
 Body of the email not important(Lorem ipsum will do).
 Use of any HTML tag would be fine.

 #### Day 2:
 Now, I am the client, so I am allowed to change my mind. :P